-Feel safer in your relationships-
+Feel secure in your relationships-

 let go of old patterns

-Social Anxiety, OCD & Relationship Anxiety
+Relationship Anxiety, Relationship OCD & Social Anxiety

 When you’re dealing with things like relationship OCD, social anxiety, or relationship anxiety, it can feel like your mind just won’t let you relax.
 One moment you're overthinking a text, the next you're questioning the entire relationship.
 It’s a lot — especially when everything feels tangled and hard to name.